Observational entropy, coarse quantum states, and Petz recovery: information-theoretic properties and bounds: Observational entropy's recovery inequality

-The observational entropy too can be written in terms of the quantum relative entropy.
-By defining a CTPT map $\mM$ that maps outcomes onto distinguishable (i.e., orthogonal) states of the measurement device, namely,
+As it happens for von Neumann's entropy~\eqref{eq:E_as_relativeE}, the observational entropy too can be written in terms of the quantum relative entropy.
+By associating to each coarse-graining $\C=\{\A_i\}_i$ a CPTP map $\mM$ that maps its outcomes onto distinguishable (i.e., orthogonal) pure states of the measurement device, namely,